 We are committed to protecting the privacy of patient information and to handling your personal information in a responsible manner in accordance with the Privacy Act 1988 (Cth), the Privacy Amendment (Enhancing Privacy Protection) Act 2012, the Australian Privacy Principles and relevant State and Territory privacy legislation (referred to as privacy legislation).

 We collect information that is necessary and relevant to provide you with medical care and treatment, and manage our medical practice.
-This information may include your name, address, date of birth, gender, health information, family history, credit card and direct debit details and contact details.
-This information may be stored on our computer medical records system.
+This information may include your name, address, date of birth, gender, health information, family history, and contact details.
+This information may be stored in our medical records system and .

-We collect information in various ways, such as over the phone or in writing, in person in our practice or over the internet if you transact with us online including emailing information from time to time.
+We collect your personal information from you in various ways, such as over the phone (including by way of telephone calls), in person at one of our offices, via email and over the internet if you transact with us online.
+We collect your personal information when you enquire about products or services we offer, subscribe to our email news, have telephone conversations with us or otherwise transact with us.
 This information may be collected by medical and non-medical staff.

 We may be required by law to retain medical records for certain periods of time depending on your age at the time we provide services.